 >> Jesus is our Great High Priest

 acting as a priest.
-Actually, His murderers were more priest-like than Jesus,
+Actually, His murderers were more priest-like than Him,

-the sacrificial lamb for the sins of the whole world.
-Once Jesus was
+the sacrificial Lamb torn for the sins of the world.
+Once

-resurrected and ascended to the Father, this is when Jesus began filling the role of a
+resurrected and ascended to the Father, Jesus began filling His role of a

 Priest, beginning when He presented Himself to His heavenly Father as a man

 sin.
-The Father raised Him from the dead, which was tantamount to
+The Father raised Him from the dead, tantamount to

-intercessor consists of delegating and managing the Holy Spirit among those
+intercessor, that of delegating the Holy Spirit to those

 (133f) Temple